shaelm/DogCatPredictor/README.md

 ### Running Model

 To run the model, the dataset is first prepared and serialized using Pickle.
 The model is then trained via these prepared images.
-Once the model is saved, it can be used for novel pictures to predict the type of animal
+Once the model is saved, it can be used for novel pictures to predict the type of animal.
+To test the model out, the DATADIR must be changed in the CreatePetDataset.py file.

 ## Built With